seamusdemora/PiFormulae/Git-ServerOnRpi.md

 Cloning into 'motd'...
   ...
 Receiving objects: 100% (3/3), done.
+# We've cloned the repo into a folder named '/home/developer/motd'!
 ```
-Of course this `clone` operation can also be done on any remote host using a URL (e.g. SSH, or https).
-The net result is this: **We have now `clone`d a copy of our repo which may be used by user "developer".**

 ### Update Git-Server with changes made on `rpigitclient`

-Now let's assume that development has been on-going on `rpigitclient`, and we are ready to `commit` the code, and upload that code to the Git-Server.
+Now let's assume that development has been on-going on `rpigitclient`, and the developer is ready to `commit` the code, and upload that code to the Git-Server.
 This developer has been x-busy, and has added two files: `foo` and `bar`.

 Here's how that commit is done, and pushed to the **Git-Server**: